The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Introduction

-The generation of images containing specific concepts can be modeled as a mapping process between linguistic symbols and underlying knowledge (e.g. the integrated visual representational features, structural characteristics and attribute correlations of target concepts such as contours, textures, spatial layouts).
-Destroying this process requires either eliminating the knowledge or disrupting the mapping pathways.
-According to our analysis of experiment results in Fig.~\ref{Unlearn_capability}, following conclusions can be easily derived: (1) \textbf{Unlearning does not destroy knowledge stored in model's parameters.} If the knowledge were truly eradicated, the mapping would fail to reproduce the complete concept, rendering attack a failure.
-As illustrated in Fig.~\ref{Unlearn_capability}, the fact that prompt-based attacks achieve non-negligible Attack Success Rates (ASR) contradicts this, confirming that the knowledge remains intact as \textbf{dormant memories}.
-(2) \textbf{Most unlearning methods achieve local optimum, an illusion of ``forgetting"}.
-The first conclusion indicates that unlearning disrupts the mapping pathways, but the non-negligible ASR demonstrates that there still exist valid mapping even much less than before.
-(3) \textbf{This reduction in mapping pathways positively correlates with distributional discrepancy.} As shown in Fig.~\ref{Unlearn_capability}, a larger divergence between unlearned and standard DMs associates with stronger unlearning (fewer mapping pathways), while a smaller divergence allows higher ASR.
-It indicates that dormant memories can be reactivated by reducing the distributional gap.
+According to the non-negligible detection accuracy (Acc) in Fig.~\ref{Unlearn_capability}, most unlearning methods actually achieve a local optimum.
+This is an illusion of ``forgetting'' also confirmed by prior work \cite{suriyakumar2024unstable, rusanovsky2025memories}, but a plausible interpretation of its cause remains absent.
+We model the generation of images containing specific concepts as a mapping process between linguistic symbols (e.g., Van Gogh) and underlying knowledge (e.g., the corresponding visual representational features, structural characteristics and attribute correlations such as contours, textures, spatial layouts).
+Destroying this process requires either eliminating the knowledge or disrupting \textit{the symbol-to-knowledge mapping pathways}.
+Consequently, three important conclusions can further be derived: \textbf{(1) Unlearning does not destroy knowledge stored in model's parameters.} If the knowledge were truly eradicated, the mapping would fail to reproduce the complete concept, resulting in detection failure.
+However, the non-negligible Acc contradicts this, confirming that the knowledge remains intact as \textbf{dormant memories}. \textbf{(2) the illusion of ``forgetting'' comes from incomplete mapping deconstruction.} The first conclusion indicates that unlearning disrupts the mapping pathways, but the non-negligible Acc demonstrates that there still exist valid mappings despite much less than before. \textbf{(3) This reduction in mapping pathways positively correlates with distributional discrepancy.} As shown in Fig.~\ref{Unlearn_capability}, a larger divergence between unlearned and vanilla DMs is associated with stronger unlearning (fewer mapping pathways).
+The first two conclusions provide a theoretical interpretation for the illusion of ``forgetting'' phenomenon, while the last implies that dormant memories can be reactivated by reducing the distributional gap.